 Véronique De Vreeze

-FINANCIAL DEVELOPMENT AND COMMUNICATION
+PHILANTHROPIC DEVELOPMENT AND COMMUNICATIONS

-Advisor, Philanthropic Development
+Team Leader and Advisor, Philanthropic Development and Communications

 Antoinette Petti, nurse

 (physicians, nurses, registered nurses and orderlies)